RenderKit/embree/doc/src/compilation.md

 The open source ["oneAPI DPC++ Compiler"](https://github.com/intel/llvm/) or the ["Intel(R) oneAPI DPC++/C++ Compiler"](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp).
 Other SYCL compilers are not supported.
-You will also need an installed version of Visual Studio that supports the C++17 standart, e.g. Visual Studio 2019.
+You will also need an installed version of Visual Studio that supports the C++17 standard, e.g. Visual Studio 2019.

-The "oneAPI DPC++ Compiler" is more up-to-date then the "Intel(R) oneAPI DPC++/C++ Compiler" but less stable.
+The "oneAPI DPC++ Compiler" is more up-to-date than the "Intel(R) oneAPI DPC++/C++ Compiler" but less stable.
 The current tested version of the oneAPI DPC++ compiler is

   - [oneAPI DPC++ Compiler 2022-12-14](https://github.com/intel/llvm/releases/download/sycl-nightly%2F20221214/dpcpp-compiler-win.tar.gz)

-Download and unpack the archive, and open the "x64 Native Tools Command Prompt" of Visual Studio and execute the followings line to properly configure the environment to use the oneAPI DPC++ compiler:
+Download and unpack the archive and open the "x64 Native Tools Command Prompt" of Visual Studio and execute the following lines to properly configure the environment to use the oneAPI DPC++ compiler:

     set "DPCPP_DIR=path_to_dpcpp_compiler"